abhispace/Machine-Learning/README.md

 # Machine-Learning
-These are the python version of ML class by Dr. Andrew Ng
+These are the python version of ML class assignments by Dr. Andrew Ng